Automate access, reduce risk, and stay audit-ready

 All credentials, such as API keys, tokens, and certificates should be kept in a secure vault, such as HashiCorp Vault, AWS Secrets Manager, or Azure Key Vault.
 Automate the rotation of credentials regularly or when suspicious activity has occurred, and do not hard-code or store long-term licenses in code or confidential files.

 Utilize services, such as CIEM (Cloud Infrastructure Entitlement Management), to continuously monitor how Non-Human Identities (NHIs) use their permissions.
-Configure alerts to trigger when unusual behaviour occurs, such as privilege escalation, excessive resources (API calls) or authentication failures, to quickly identify potential misuse and reinforce least privilege.
+Configure alerts to trigger when unusual behavior occurs, such as privilege escalation, excessive resources (API calls) or authentication failures, to quickly identify potential misuse and reinforce least privilege.

 Maintain comprehensive records of ownership, permissions and activity logs so access review(s) and compliance needs are supported.
 Performing audits regularly (quarterly or automated through logs) is valuable for discovering misconfiguration(s), expired accounts and unneeded authorizations before they become a security risk.

 Promptly identify and clean up inactive or unused NHIs.
-Revoke the credentials used to authenticate the HNI and remove access when the application or service has been removed from the organization.
+Revoke the credentials used to authenticate the NHI and remove access when the application or service has been removed from the organization.
 Proactive cleanup will minimize "identity sprawl" too many authorized NHIs for which access is no longer being utilized, minimizes attack surfaces and maintains an accurate inventory of those created within each cloud account.

 The non-human identity lifecycle in action highlights how automation, governance, and visibility are essential to the overall mission of enhancing enterprise security.
 Here are three examples across common use cases, SaaS applications, cloud infrastructure, and IoT ecosystems.